-Lydia Y. Nichols is an essayist, creative consultant, and facilitator native to New Orleans.
+Lydia Y. Nichols is a writer native to New Orleans.
 Her work blends critical theory, empirical research, and creative non-fiction in examining images and language in visual art, literature, film, and vernacular culture.
 For more detailed information, check out her resume.

 Modern Maroon is a living anthology that explores the relationship between contemporary aesthetics and traditions of Black survival independent of the State.